jjvanzon/Circular-Language-Spec/spec/overview.md

 - ![](images/Circle%20Language%20Spec%20Overview.017.png)

   Object resolution might take place when a reference to one object is more or less obscured by another object, shadowing or overriding the original object.
 (It also might apply to commands.)
 A reference might be set to an object, but instead the reference might be sort of non-consentiously pulled towards another object.
 There may be multiple situations in which object resolution takes place, like: overriding, overloading, shadowing, ambiguity, implicit conversions and default members.
-At first it was thought, that these kinds of situations might be due to ambiguity and the textual nature of code, but in the Encircle diagram notation when drawing out the situation in a diagram, it seems to fall into place, that they might be more like automatically detoured references.
+At first it was thought, that these kinds of situations might be due to ambiguity and the textual nature of code, but in the Circular diagram notation when drawing out the situation in a diagram, it seems to fall into place, that they might be more like automatically detoured references.

   This documentation might be less smooth.
 It may contain ideas but partly described, not as refined into polished up text.